TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 ### Additional resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

+*  [This free course on Conquering Responsive Layouts](https://courses.kevinpowell.co/conquering-responsive-layouts) by Kevin Powell provides great practice to work on your responsive layout chops.